oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 }
 ```
 #Usage
-When finish above configure , you can use it easy.
+After configure , you can use it easy.
 ```swift
         let configure = YourConfigureClass()
         configure.url = Target URL